 Bullying is prohibited by the district and could include hazing, threats, taunting, teasing, confinement, assault, demands for money, destruction of property, theft of valued possessions, name-calling, rumor-spreading, or ostracism.
-In some cases, bullying can occur through electronic methods, called "cyberbullying."

 If a student believes that he or she has experienced bullying or has witnessed bullying of another student, it is important for the student or parent to notify a teacher, school counselor, principal, or another district employee as soon as possible to obtain assistance and intervention.
 The administration will investigate any allegations of bullying or other related misconduct.
+The district will also provide notice to the parent of the alleged victim and the parent of the student alleged to have engaged in bullying.
+A student may anonymously report an alleged incident of bullying by going to www.nordheimisd.org.

-If the results of an investigation indicate that bullying has occurred, the administration will take appropriate disciplinary action.
+If the results of an investigation indicate that bullying has occurred, the administration will take appropriate disciplinary action and may notify law enforcement in certain circumstances.
 Disciplinary or other action may be taken even if the conduct did not rise to the level of bullying.
-The district will also contact the parents of the victim and of the student who was found to have engaged in the bullying.
 Available counseling options will be provided to these individuals, as well as to any students who have been identified as witnesses to the bullying.